 Combining Integrations for Wider Coverage

-Leveraging Snyk IaC scans, organizations can proactively identify and fix risky policies in their infrastructure as code, be it Terraform, Kubernetes, or CloudFormation.
-When used in combination with Solvo, Solvo can generate secure policies in place of the risky ones and help organizations quickly fix misconfigurations and improve security without needing to bring on additional resources or expertise.
+Leveraging Snyk IaC scans, organizations can proactively identify and fix risky policies in their infrastructure as code in combination with Solvo.
+Learn how to quickly fix misconfigurations and improve security without needing to bring on additional resources or expertise.

-For more information about how Solvo can help to automatically reduce your cloud infrastructure risk, visit the Solvo website and get started or request a free demo.
+For more information about how Solvo S3 bucket configurations can help to automatically reduce your cloud infrastructure risk, visit the Solvo website and get started or request a free demo.
 If you haven’t tried Snyk IaC, you can start using it for free here.